Nicollas1705/adaptative_grid/README.md

 ```

-## Options
+## Some parameters options

 The AdaptativeGrid gives some options to customize.

 ### childrenPerCrossAxisAccordingToSize

-It is the main option (which is required) to costumize the behave.
-It will be used to show a children quantity according to the available size.
+It is the main option (which is required) to customize the behavior.
+It will be used to show a quantity of children  according to the available size.

 When [mainAxisDirection] is [Axis.vertical], the size will be compared with the max width.
 If it is [Axis.horizontal], the size will be compared with the max height.

-When the item [double] is compared with the size, it will represents the children quantity per cross axis.
+When the item [double] is compared with the size, it will represent the quantity of children per cross axis.

 Comparing if the available size is less than each item:
 1. size < childrenPerCrossAxisAccordingToSize[0] => 1 child per cross axis